adi-dee/scroll-tell/README.md

 - Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.
 This first example gives you a flexbox layout with image(figure) and variable length text(article).
 Figure and article are laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template).
 - Intro section with title (hed), subtitle (dek) and background video
-- Three scrollable sections "scrolly"
+- Three separate scrollable sections ("scrolly")
   - Each section has both a figure section and an article section
-  - Each section includes a different type of object in the figure
+  - Each section demonstrates how you can use a different type of object in the figure
     - images
     - svgs
     - iframes (for flourish charts)